Puppet show in honor of the deities - The sacred spirit of Keo Pagoda village festival

 Các nghệ nhân biểu diễn múa rối chầu Thánh trong không gian linh thiêng của chùa Keo

-Artists perform puppetry in the sacred space of Keo Pagoda
+The artisans perform puppet shows in honor of the deities in the sacred space of Keo Pagoda.

-With the perfect combination of art and spirituality, the Chau Thanh puppet show is a vivid demonstration of the richness and diversity of Vietnamese culture.
-Anyone who has ever participated in the festival at Keo Pagoda will surely never forget the feeling of being immersed in that sacred space, where each movement of the puppets contains a story full of hidden meanings about the country and people of Vietnam.
+With its perfect blend of art and spirituality, the puppet show at Keo Pagoda is a vivid testament to the richness and diversity of Vietnamese culture.
+Those who have once participated in the festival at Keo Pagoda will surely never forget the feeling of being immersed in that sacred space, where every movement of the puppets contains a story full of hidden meanings about the country and people of Vietnam.

 Ha Mai Trinh - Photo: Nguyen Hong Son